How to Make Edibles That Are Super Easy Yet So Delicious

 - Then, add the gelatin and keep whisking until the grains dissolve.

-- Pour said mixture into the molds and let them cool for about 15 minutes.
+- Pour the mixture into the molds and cool them for about 15 minutes.

 How to Make Firecracker Edibles